raphael-group/LAML/README.md

 | cell_2  | 0  | 2  |
 | cell_3  | 1  | 0  |

 2. (*soft requirement*) tree topology, given in [newick format](https://en.wikipedia.org/wiki/Newick_format).
 The tree topology is a **soft requirement** because if no tree topology is provided, we will use weighted Hamming distance to construct a distance matrix from your provided character matrix (ignoring priors for simplicity), then use Neighbor Joining to construct an unrooted tree.
 We will root heuristically using an unedited sequence.
 However, *for all modes of running LAML* we recommend the user provide their own tree instead.
+Note that if the tree is provided, we expect the character matrix and the tree to have the same set of leaves (cell names).
+Extra cells in one may cause errors or warnings.

 See an example character matrix in [examples/example1/character_matrix.csv](https://github.com/raphael-group/LAML/tree/laml/examples/example1/character_matrix.csv) and an example tree topology in [examples/example1/starting.tree](https://github.com/raphael-group/LAML/tree/laml/examples/example1/starting.tree)